Ristorante Aso

 Booking and Practical Details

 Booking difficulty is rated Easy, which means you are unlikely to need a month of advance planning.
-That said, the compressed service windows , two seatings per day, closed on Wednesdays , limit total cover counts, so do not assume you can book same-week for a Friday or Saturday dinner without checking.
+That said, the compressed service windows, two seatings per day, closed on Wednesdays, limit total cover counts, so do not assume you can book same-week for a Friday or Saturday dinner without checking.
 A week to ten days ahead should be sufficient for most dates outside peak travel periods.
 No phone number or website is listed in public records; to book, approach via the restaurant directly in person or through a third-party reservation platform that covers Tokyo fine dining.

 The address is 29-3 Sarugakucho, Shibuya, Tokyo 150-0033.
-Shibuya is well-connected by train, and Sarugakucho is a short walk from Daikanyama or Naka-Meguro stations, both on the Tokyu Toyoko Line.
+Shibuya is well-connected by train, Sarugakucho is a short walk from Daikanyama or Naka-Meguro stations, both on the Tokyu Toyoko Line.

 Quick reference: Lunch 12:00–1:30 pm, Dinner 6:00–8:00 pm, closed Wednesdays.
 Booking: Easy, 1–2 weeks ahead typical.
 Address: 29-3 Sarugakucho, Shibuya.